 Who are the Suffering:

-This painful condition is affecting women all around the world, and chances are, you, or someone you know, suffers with pelvic PAIN.
+This painful condition affects more than just women all around the world, as often families are impacted as well.
+Chances are, you, or someone you know (perhaps a student), suffers with pelvic PAIN.

 The Journey for Answers: